ooichianni/Intel_SD_Training/Readme_sd_training.md

 <img width="600" alt="lab2c" src="https://user-images.githubusercontent.com/118953915/205829566-3b17871b-3a2c-4fa4-a6ad-0141246b6c7c.PNG">
  we can see that there is
 The cell is having 5 inputs, so there will be 2^5=32 combinations.
 In the libs will state out all details for each combinations (Eg: Leakage power)
-(iv) Inside the lib will also state out cell area, power port
+3. Inside the lib will also state out cell area, power port
 <img width="300" alt="lab2d" src="https://user-images.githubusercontent.com/118953915/205839427-24e92d8b-0eb7-4ef8-9550-a420ad39d329.PNG">
 Each of the cell pin have its own information: capacitance, transition, power associated to the pin
 <img width="300" alt="lab2e" src="https://user-images.githubusercontent.com/118953915/205839432-e3914736-c691-48d9-af9c-80976b2b849e.PNG">
  Besides power, the lib also will contains timing information
 <img width="600" alt="lab2f" src="https://user-images.githubusercontent.com/118953915/205839439-f176fd34-4d19-479c-a2f3-c6ed72a9f1b0.PNG">
-(v) Here is the comparison on different flavours of same cell with different number of inputs
+3. Here is the comparison on different flavours of same cell with different number of inputs
  <img width="900" alt="lab2g" src="https://user-images.githubusercontent.com/118953915/205848330-ab153dd2-9ab3-4542-b802-6c6de19f6e45.PNG">
 -Smaller cell: More delay, Less area, Less power
 -Bigger cell: Less delay, More area, More power